-There are many possible variations to the surname including Joines, Joins, Joynes, Joynes, Jines, possibly Gynes, and other variations.
+There are many possible variations to the surname, including Joines, Joins, Joynes, Joyne, Jines, possibly Gynes, and others.

-The surname is believed to have originated in Western England or Wales.
+The surname may have originated in Western England or Wales.

-There is a passenger list from 1635 showing that John Joines was a passenger aboard the Hopewell bound for New England.
-In 1638 Randell Crewe (Crewes?) received a land grant in Virginia for providing passage and/or support for John Joines along with twelve others.
-The next known record of a Joines/Joynes is of Edmund Joynes who lived on the Eastern Shore of Virginia in the late 1600's and early 1700's.
+A passenger list from 1635 shows that John Joines sailed from London aboard the Hopewell bound for New England.
+In 1638 Randell Crewe (Crewes?) received a land grant in Virginia for providing passage and support for John Joines along with twelve others.
+The next known record of a Joines/Joynes in America is of Edmund Joynes, who lived on the Eastern Shore of Virginia in the late 1600s and early 1700s.
 Some of his descendants still live there.
-Most Joines/Joynes/Jines men in America are believed to be descendants of Edmund Joynes.
-The results of the DNA Project seem to confirm this belief.
-The DNA Project has proven that all of the men from America that have been tested have a male ancestor in common.
-That male ancestor is believed to be Edmund Joynes.
+The results of the DNA project indicate that most Joines/Joynes/Jines men in America are descendants of Edmund Joynes.

-If you are interested in this project and would like to help by making a contribution to the general fund, please click on the "Contribute to the surname project general fund ".
-This fund will be used to help reduce the cost, of the test, to the participants.
-All of us are benefiting from the information uncovered by this project.
-Help us reduce the cost to participating members and hopefully the project will grow faster.
+If you are interested in this project and would like to help by contributing to the general fund, please click on the "Contribute to the surname project general fund. " This fund will be used to help reduce the cost of the test to the participants.
+All of us benefit from the information uncovered by this project.
+Please help us reduce the cost to participating members, and hopefully, the project will grow faster.
 Any help would be appreciated.